49ers earn invitation to WNIT for first time since 2000

 49ers will face Cal State Fullerton in first-round match-up

-Jody Wynn is in her seventh year as the head women's basketball coach at Long Beach State.
-Since her arrival, LBSU has seen rapid improvements with two Women's National Invitation Tournament (WNIT) bids and six-straight Big West Tournament appearances, including a run to the championship game in 2012.
+Jody Wynn enters her eighth year as the head women's basketball coach at Long Beach State.
+Since her arrival at the Beach, she has rebuilt the program with seven-straight Big West Tournament appearances and three Women's National Invitation Tournament (WNIT) bids.

-Last year, Wynn led the Beach to one of its most memorable seasons in recent history.
-Not only did the 49ers reach 20 wins for the first time in 15 years, but their 22-10 overall record was also the program's best since 1990-91.
-Long Beach State turned heads in the preseason where it went 13-1, which matched the best regular-season non-conference record in school history.
+In 2014-15, Wynn led LBSU to one of its most memorable seasons in recent history as the 49ers reached 20 wins for the first time in 15 years.
+They turned heads in the preseason where they went 13-1, which matched the best regular-season non-conference record in school history.
 The lone defeat came in the third game of the year and was a narrow five-point overtime loss to USC.
-Following that setback, LBSU proceeded to go on a 15-game win streak, defeating perennial national powerhouses Cal and LSU along the way.
+Following that setback, the Beach proceeded to go on a 15-game winning streak, defeating perennial national powerhouses Cal and LSU along the way.
 The Golden Bears were ranked 18th in the country at the time.

-The 49ers were recognized for their effort as they received votes in the Associated Press Women's Basketball Poll for three-straight weeks.
-They also made their way into the the College Insider Mid-Major Top-25, climbing as high as No. 9 in January.
-The season culminated in Long Beach State's second WNIT berth in three years.
+Long Beach State was recognized for its effort as it received votes in the Associated Press Women's Basketball Poll for three-straight weeks.
+LBSU also made its way into the College Insider Mid-Major Top-25, climbing as high as No. 9 in January.
+The season concluded with the 49ers' second WNIT berth in three years.
 Raven Benton and Hallie Meneses were both All-Big West selections with Benton being named to the second team and Meneses garnering honorable mention recognition.

-In 2013-14, Wynn guided the Beach to its first winning record in nine seasons, finishing with an overall mark of 17-15.
-Long Beach State also advanced to its fifth consecutive Big West Tournament under Wynn's direction.
+In 2013-14, the Beach registered its first winning record in nine seasons, finishing with an overall mark of 17-15.
 Lauren Spargo and Ella Clark garnered All-Big West honorable mention recognition, while Raven Benton and Anna Kim were named to the conference's all-freshman team.

-In 2012-13, Wynn put LBSU (16-16) back on the national stage with an at-large berth into the WNIT.
-It was the program's first national postseason tournament since 2000.
-The Beach ended up hosting eventual runner-up Utah in the first round and dropped a narrow 56-49 decision.
-Wynn had two players recognized by the conference with Devin Hudson and Alex Sanchez receiving All-Big West honors.
-Hudson was also selected to the Big West All-Tournament Team after notching a conference tournament record 24 rebounds against Cal State Fullerton.
+In 2012-13, Long Beach State earned an at-large berth into the WNIT, marking the program's first postseason appearance since 2000.
+The 49ers ended up hosting eventual runner-up Utah in the first round and dropped a narrow 56-49 decision.
+Devin Hudson and Alex Sanchez received All-Big West honors, while Hudson was also selected to the Big West All-Tournament Team.

-In 2011-12, the 49ers finished sixth in the conference, but found themselves one win away from earning an automatic bid to the NCAA Tournament.
-In the Big West Tournament, Long Beach State came back from a 19-point deficit on the road to defeat No. 2 seed CSUN in the first round before upending top-seeded Cal Poly, 51-48, in a semifinal match-up.
-LBSU eventually fell to UC Santa Barbara, 63-54, in its first championship appearance in 11 years.
+In 2011-12, the Beach finished sixth in the conference, but found themselves one win away from earning an automatic bid to the NCAA Tournament.
+In the Big West Tournament, LBSU came back from a 19-point deficit on the road to defeat No. 2 seed Cal State Northridge in the first round before upending top-seeded Cal Poly, 51-48, in a semifinal match-up.
+Long Beach State then fell to UC Santa Barbara, 63-54, in its first championship appearance in 11 years.
 Three 49ers were named to the all-tournament team, while Wynn also had two athletes, Tipesa Moorer and Alex Sanchez, garner All-Big West honors.